gggeek/db-3v4l/README.md

 ### Maintenance

 - 3 scripts are provided in the top-level `bin` folder to help keeping disk space usage under control

+## Thanks

+Many thanks to
+- https://3v4l.org/ for providing the inspiration
+- Docker, for providing the core technology used to manage all the different database installations
+- Symfony and Doctrine, for providing the building bricks for the application
+- eZPublish for instigating my itch to build this tool